How to install Fedora on top of ZFS

 Reboot

 Reboot your operating system.
-The system should boot normally.
+The system should boot normally, this time from ZFS.

 Confirm that your system is now using ZFS as the root file system